 - Statement 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans Effective for fiscal years ended June 30, 2017 and after.
 This is the financial reporting requirements for OPEB plans administered through qualifying trusts.
-This statement replaces GASB Statement 43 and is similar to GASB Statement 67 for pension plans. - Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions Effective for fiscal years ended June 30, 2018 and after.
+This statement is similar to GASB Statement 67 for pension plans. - Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions Effective for fiscal years ended June 30, 2018 and after.
 This is the accounting and reporting requirement for employers who provide OPEB benefits.
-This statement replaces GASB Statement 45 and is similar to GASB Statement 68 for pensions.
+This statement is similar to GASB Statement 68 for pensions.